bidon-io/bidon_sdk_android/bidon/README.md

 ## Source Applovin Ad objects

-Callbacks `BNRewardedListener`, `BNInterstitialListener` and `BNMaxAdViewAdListener` return `Ad`-object with parameter `adSource: Any`, which contains a source winner-demand Ad-object.
+Callbacks `BNRewardedListener`, `BNInterstitialListener` and `BNMaxAdViewAdListener` return `Ad`-object with parameter `adSource: Any`, which contains a source demand-winner Ad-object.

 If Applovin wins, you can retrieve its source Ad objects: